ipython/ipython-in-depth/outline.md

   5. Attaching a code console to the same kernel as a notebook.

-###  10:45-11:10 (15 min) Exercise 2

-- binding multiple documents to the same kernel
-    - New Console for Notebook
-    - Markdown file + console workflow
-    - Python code file + console workflow
-    - Open a notebook in classic notebook, modify, save and reopen in Lab.

 ###  11:10-11:25 (15min)  break 10 min + sticky notes + Q.A 5min